• Skip to primary navigation

 Lost passports or ID cards can be a pain, but it’s not the end of the world if you’re prepared.

 Keep both digital and printed copies of your passport, travel insurance, and key bookings.
 It’ll make things much easier if you need help from your embassy or the police.
-Pro tip: email yourself a copy so it’s always within reach.

 Be Cautious in Remote Areas

-France’s countryside and smaller towns are incredibly charming, but services like taxis, phone signal, or emergency help can be limited.
-Plan ahead – check public transport times, make sure your phone is charged, and let someone know where you’re going if you’re heading off the beaten path.
+Plan ahead – check public transport times, charge your phone, and let someone know where you’re going if you’re heading off the beaten path.

 Trust Your Gut

 It might sound simple, but your best safety tool is often your own intuition.
 If a place, person, or situation feels off, it’s okay to walk away or change your plans.
-Travel is all about exploring, but staying safe means knowing when to keep your distance, too.

 Embrace the Joie de Vivre, Insured and Assured